-Smoke-free air policies have been shown to increase cessation attempts, decrease cigarette consumption, and ultimately, reduce smoking prevalence.9-15 It is possible that prohibiting e-cigarette use in the workplace would support cessation in a similar way.
+Smoke-free air policies have been shown to increase cessation attempts, decrease cigarette consumption, and ultimately, reduce smoking prevalence.
+9-15 It is possible that prohibiting e-cigarette use in the workplace would support cessation in a similar way.
 In research published in the American Journal of Health Behavior, Truth Initiative found that the majority of current e-cigarette users (53.5%) support vaping policies at work and nearly three-quarters (73.5%) of employees supported e-cigarette-free workplaces, in a sample of U.S. adults working for mid-size companies in November 2019.7 Never users and former e-cigarette users were significantly more likely to support e-cigarette workplace policies compared to current e-cigarette users.

 Despite overwhelming support for having vaping policies at work, most workplaces don't have such policies in place.
-Less than half of working adults (48.4%) reported that their employer had a formal, written policy specifically addressing e-cigarette use, 30.2% reported their employer did not have such a policy and 21.4% reported that they did not know.7 have successfully quit at risk for relapse.
+Less than half of working adults (48.4%) reported that their employer had a formal, written policy specifically addressing e-cigarette use, 30.2% reported their employer did not have such a policy and 21.4% reported that they did not know.7

 Given high levels of support for workplace e-cigarette policies, there is clear room for improvement when it comes to implementing clean indoor air policies that include e-cigarettes and increasing employee awareness of these policies.
-Vaping in the workplace might undermine the efforts of those trying to quit and put those who